-Castle Category: Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle and Chateau Stays in Dordogne, Best Castle and Chateau Stays in the South of France, and Best Castle and Chateau Stays near Bordeaux
+Castle Category: Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle & Chateau Stays in the South of France in 2020, Best Castle & Chateau Stays near Bordeaux in 2020, and Best Castle and Chateau Stays in Dordogne in 2020

 Château de Sadillac is an exclusive, 11th century era, château for rent near Bergerac in The Dordogne department of Nouvelle-Aquitaine, France.
 It has 6 bedrooms 3 of which are en-suite, a spacious kitchen, living & dining room, bar and a large outdoor terrace area.